basetenlabs/truss/ROADMAP.md

 Model deployments are a critical part of machine learning systems.
 We're working on a way to make it easier to deploy models on a variety of platforms.
 Each platform has its own set of performance tradeoffs.
-Today our model backend is a tornado server based heavily on kserve's implementation, and we're working on a way to make it easier to deploy models on other backends.
-This will allow truss users to exchange tornado for other API backends.

 ### GPU support